cybersoel/ot-security-study/AZURITE-lab/README.md

 I will use the MITRE ATT&CK frameworks (Enterprise & ICS) and Dragos' resources to build this simulation.
 (Obviously the only thing I can use is publicly available information about this group, so most of the attack chain is **hypothetical, a product of my imagination!**)

+This isn't meant to be an academic paper or a professional threat report, it's purely for my own learning.

 ![image.png](images/image.png)

 ![image.png](images/image%201.png)